dludemann/tma-cc/content/hinge/best-hinge-prompts.md

 <p>In a similar fashion to the emoji question, we&rsquo;d pick one out of the two.</p>
 <h3>&ldquo;What&rsquo;s Your Weirdest Talent?&rdquo;</h3>
 <p>This is a real opportunity to make the other person laugh, and potentially start a conversation.
 So go ahead, tell them all about your weird and wonderful!</p>
-<h2>Flirty Hinge Prompts You Can Use to Spice Up the Conversation</h2>
+<h2 id="flirty-hinge-prompts-you-can-use-to-spice-up-the-conversation"><a href="#flirty-hinge-prompts-you-can-use-to-spice-up-the-conversation">Flirty Hinge Prompts You Can Use to Spice Up the Conversation</a></h2>
 <p>Remember, you can use Prompts in video chats as well as on your profile.
 So if you&rsquo;re beginning to vibe with someone, schedule a call, and then check out some of these Prompt suggestions!</p>
 <h3>&ldquo;What&rsquo;s Your Favorite Type of Date Night?&rdquo;</h3>
 <p>A space where you can potentially tell your future match what sort of date they could expect with you, is a great move!
 Just be sure not to get <em>too</em> spicy.</p>